jdjoum/jdjoum/README.md

 - 📫 How to reach me **jdjoum@hotmail.com**

+- 🌱 I’m currently learning **programming fundamentals on LeetCode and SoloLearn**

+- 💬 Ask me about **Golang, REST and GraphQL APIs, and Test-Driven Development**

 - ⚡ Fun fact **I enjoy listening to music and working out**

 <h3 align="left">Connect with me:</h3>